 7) Sarah’s Key – Tatiana de Rosnay

 There’s no shortage of books set in Paris during the German Occupation, and Sarah’s Key is one of the more compelling.
-It’s dual timeline – following a young Jewish girl arrested in the Vel’ d’Hiv round-up of 1942, and a modern-day American journalist asked to write an article for the 60th anniversary of the event.
+The book follows a dual-timeline structure, telling the story of a young Jewish girl arrested in the Vel’ d’Hiv round-up of 1942, and a modern-day American journalist asked to write an article for the 60th anniversary of the event.
 Even apart from the plot, which is both dark and disturbing, the novel offers a realistic view of two cities: modern-day Paris and the Paris of the 1940s.

 8) All the Light We Cannot See – Anthony Doerr